-Almost 10 years ago, when I was a fat, beer drinking, cheeseburger eating appliance store salesman in Pennsylvania, I too had just finished my first screenplay.
+You are not alone.
+Years ago when I was a fat, beer drinking, cheeseburger eating appliance store salesman in Pennsylvania, I too had just finished my first screenplay.
 And like many first time screenwriters, I had no idea what to do next.
-Besides, I thought just finishing a screenplay was enough of an accomplishment to get Hollywood knocking at my door.
+And I remember thinking that just finishing a screenplay was enough of an accomplishment to get Hollywood knocking at my door.

 - screenplays from agents that sucked.